-Precision Acoustics regularly holds a Hydrophone User course covering many aspects of ultrasonic measurement from hydrophone selection and measurement system specification through to detailed acoustic output measurements on diagnostic ultrasound equipment.
+Our regular hydrophone user course covers many aspects of ultrasonic measurement from hydrophone selection and measurement system specification through to detailed acoustic output measurements on diagnostic ultrasound equipment.

-We have visited Companies to give seminars on aspects of acoustics that are of particular interest to the host organistaion.
+We have visited companies to give seminars on aspects of acoustics that are of particular interest to the host organisation.
 Subjects covered include “the use of piezo acoustic materials”, “design of ultrasound transducers” as well as “how to make ultrasound measurements”.
 These seminars are the most cost effective way to ensure the maximum number of staff can attend.

 It is a firmly held belief within Precision Acoustics that the responsibility of those involved within Physics (and ultrasonics in particular) is to promote the subject to the next generation of researchers.
 Creating enthusiasm at an early stage is an important factor in this process.
 For this reason, members of Precision Acoustics staff provide demonstration and tutorial sessions at some of the local secondary schools.
 Groups of AS level physics students have visited our premises to learn about piezo electricity and ultrasound.
 Classroom demonstrations of ultrasound and its effects have been particularly popular with the younger scientists.

-For further information, or to discuss particular training requirements, please email David Bell or fill in the enquiry form below.
+For further information, or to discuss particular training requirements, please email us or fill in the enquiry form below.

 If you would like more information, please get in touch by phone, email or enquiry form.